Water Cooled Cables

 - Cable MCM

 A chart for sizing the correct gauge cable is towards the bottom of the page, as well as guidelines for installation.

 HTRF Cover Hose

 |MCM Size||Outer Diameter||Terminal Diameter|

 The HTRF Cover hose was developed to combat the primary cause of water-cooled cable failure: wear through of the outer cover.
 Often a hose wears through due to abrasion on the welding equipment or production components.

-WATTEREDGE has developed a super high abrasion compound which can outlast other materials 40 to 1 against failure due to abrasion.
+The super high abrasion compound found in our cable sleeves can outlast other materials 40 to 1 against failure due to abrasion.
 This compound is integrated into the HTRF cover hose, which is available for all kickless cables and also for water cooled jumpers up to 600 MCM in size.